 Subscribe for full access to Korean Broadcasting System's products in full detail

-Korean Broadcasting System's revenues were over $1B in 2024.
+Korean Broadcasting System's revenues were less than $1B in 2025.
 Caretta Research has split Korean Broadcasting System's revenue into 3 different product categories, the largest of which is linear (national channel groups).
 For full access to Korean Broadcasting System's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to Korean Broadcasting System's revenue in full detail

-Examples of Korean Broadcasting System's suppliers include Ateme, Grass Valley and Amazon Web Services (AWS).
+Examples of Korean Broadcasting System's suppliers include Grass Valley, Encompass Digital Media and Amazon Web Services (AWS).

 Example Suppliers